golanlevin/DrawingWithMachines/assignments/2025/03_line/README.md

 ## 3.1.1.
 (Naive) Offset Curve

-**(30 minutes)** *The purpose of this exercise is to give you a bottom-up appreciation of offset curves, which can be an essential ingredient in computing thickened lines.
+**(30 minutes, 5%)** *The purpose of this exercise is to give you a bottom-up appreciation of offset curves, which can be an essential ingredient in computing thickened lines.
 For this exercise, only a screenshot is required — no plot.*

 <img src="img/offset-curves-of-sine-curve.png" width="500">